JunboWang3/Electrical-Systems-Integration-Project/README.md

 # Electrical-Systems-Integration-Project
 Focused on programming the Jetson Nano and ROS for the McMaster AEV's electric propulsion system, and explored autonomous driving techniques like LiDAR-based navigation and collision avoidance.

+The first part of the project was from mastering basic Linux commands to the operation of electronic speed controllers and autonomous electric vehicle (AEV) components.
+First, I mastered the Linux commands necessary to program the Jetson Nano.
+Then, working in groups, set up udev rules to manage device permissions for components such as VESC, lidar, and cameras on the Jetson Nano.
+We install and configure VESC software, ensure proper motor operation and safety parameters, and use VESC tools for real-time data analysis.

+In the second part, we will integrate various AEV components on ROS system and set up a simulation environment using the F1tenth simulator for pre-experimental testing.
+Additionally, we covered manually controlling the AEV using a joystick, adjusting the vehicle odometer, and conducting experiments with data from sensors such as lidar and cameras integrated into the AEV system.
+Ultimately, we achieve a comprehensive understanding and practical application of system integration and data processing in an autonomous vehicle environment.